Climbing NLO and NNLO Summits of Weak Decays: 1988-2023

-1truecm \centerline{\bf Abstract} 0.2truecm I describe the history of the calculations of NLO and NNLO QCD corrections to weak decays of mesons and particle-antiparticle mixing in the period 1988--2010.
+1truecm \centerline{\bf Abstract} 0.2truecm I describe the history of the calculations of NLO and NNLO QCD corrections to weak decays of mesons, particle-antiparticle mixing and electric dipole moments (EDMs) in the period 1988--2023.
 Also existing calculations of electroweak and QED corrections to these processes are included in this presentation.
-These efforts bear some analogies to the climbing of Himalayas and various expeditions by several teams of strongly motivated ``climbers'', acting mainly in Germany, Italy, Poland and Switzerland, allowed to move this field from the LO through the NLO to the NNLO level.
-The material is meant to be a guide to the rich literature on NLO and NNLO corrections in question and includes several anecdotes related to the climbs that I was involved in.
-While, by no means this presentation should be regarded as a review of the size of NLO and NNLO corrections to weak decays, I hope that some of the comments made in the course of the presentation could turn out to be not only amusing but also instructive.
+These efforts bear some analogies to the climbing of Himalayas and various expeditions by several teams of strongly motivated ``climbers''allowed to move this field from the LO through the NLO to the NNLO level.
+We also summarize the most recent calculations within the Standard Model Effective Field Theory.
+The material is meant to be an up to date review of this very advanced field in non-technical terms as much as possible and a guide to the rich literature on NLO and NNLO corrections in question.
+In particular we stress for which processes these calculations are crucial for the tests of the Standard Model and to be able to differentiate between numerous New Physics models.
+It includes also several anecdotes related to the climbs that I was involved in.
+I hope that some of the comments made in the course of the presentation could turn out to be not only amusing but also instructive.

 \mbox{}

 \pagenumbering{roman}

 \pagenumbering{arabic}